mc962/hayai/README.md

 ##### Slaying a dragon (Destroy)
 A dragon may be destroyed and deleted from the database by clicking the `Slay the Dragon` button on the dragon's personal page.
 The dragon will be immediately deleted from the database, and the user will be redirected to the main dragon list page.
 Be careful!

-In the event that you delete something that you want back, and it was present in the original database seed file, then run `ruby db/db_setup.rb` again to reset the database back to its original state.
+In the event that you delete something that you want back, and it was present in the original database seed file, then run `ruby db/db_setup.rb` again to reset the database back to its original state (This feature may only work locally and not on Heroku).

 ## Features